Kinto/kinto/docs/api/authentication.rst

 ==========

-If enabled in configuration, using a *Basic Auth* token will associate a unique :term:`user identifier` for any username/password combination.
+If enabled in configuration, using a *Basic Auth* token will associate a unique :term:`user identifier` to an username/password combination.

 ::